Classical benchmarking for microwave quantum illumination: Classical benchmark for microwave QI

 Together, combined with the constraint that $P_{\mathrm{fa}}\leq \epsilon$, these can be used to compute the corresponding probability of missed detection by

 enabling us to calculate the relevant receiver operating characteristic (ROC) curves.

-Fig.~\ref{fig:QREROCplot} shows plots the ROCs, based on the QRE and QREV, for microwave QI classical benchmarks: 1) with the source generated inside a fridge followed by amplification (amp), and 2) with the source generated by a room temperature maser followed by attenuation at $T$K (mas, $T$K), compared to the optical coherent state performance.
+Fig.~\ref{fig:QREROCplot} shows plots the ROCs, based on the QRE and QREV, for microwave QI classical benchmarks: (1) with the source generated inside a fridge followed by amplification (amp), and (2) with the source generated by a room temperature maser followed by attenuation at $T$K (mas, $T$K), compared to the optical coherent state performance which would coincide with protocol (3) from Sec.~\ref{sec:intro} if it were possible (at the microwave).
 For the latter two cases we make the substitutions $\phi N_S \rightarrow N_S + N_A - \bar{n}_T$ and $N_S \rightarrow N_S + N_A$, respectively, to ensure that the total energy by which the target is irradiated is maintained.
 As seen in the symmetric case with the QCB, attenuating the maser source at a cryogenic temperature achieves a ROC closely coinciding with that of the optical coherent state.